ericsink/SQLitePCL.raw/README.md

 # Compatibility

-SQLitePCL.raw should work just about anywhere you want it to, including:
+As of version 2.0, SQLitePCL.raw requires NetStandard2.0:

 - Xamarin.Android
 - Xamarin.iOS
 - UWP
-- Windows Phone 8.1
-- .NET 4.5
-- .NET 4.0
-- .NET 3.5
+- .NET 4.6.1 or higher
-- Linux
+- Linux with Mono
-- MacOS
+- MacOS with Mono
-- NetStandard 1.1
+- NetStandard 2.0
-- Windows Phone 8 (with limitations)
-- Windows Phone 8.1 Silverlight (with limitations)

 (I have received a pull request for WatchOS support, but it's not merged yet.)